 Bill felt that, should he survive, he would help others in a similar situation.
 The idea became the genesis for the Foundation’s first initiative: to diversify the bone marrow donor registry so that anyone, from any ethnic background, can find a matched donor.
 We have many incredible partners who are involved in advancing this lifesaving work.

 Our other initiative is helping people to celebrate their community’s history.
 We meet this by providing grants to obtain signage in the form of roadside markers and plaques.
-Since 2006, we have funded nearly 800 signs across New York State and beyond, all the way to Alaska.
+Since 2006, we have funded over 800 signs across New York State and beyond, all the way to Alaska.
 We have grown to offer six different marker programs.